 Opioids Can’t Testify

-Posted on behalf of RizkLaw on Oct 11, 2021 in Personal Injury
+Posted on behalf of RizkLaw on Oct 11, 2021 in Medical Issues, Personal Injury

 “And ladies and gentlemen, in support of my client’s severe, constant pain, I call witness, oxycontin followed by witness fentanyl.”
 “What?!” you say.
 “That’s ridiculous!!
 Opioids can’t testify!”